FlyTheThings/raspberrypilot/flight/python/uavLink/README.txt

 This is a server to talk uavlink to multiple tcp/ip connections.
 Each TCP/IP connection gets a uavlinkconnection instance with the servers object manager.
 This allows multiple network connections to the the same object manager.

 On the raspberry pi there will be proxy with a uavlinkconnection over serial to the microcontroller.
 This connection will not have an object manager.
 One objectmanager will be created to use this connection.
 One serialserver will be set up to bridge telemetry to the uavlink connection to the microcontroller.
 One uavlinkserver will be setup to allow multiple uavlink connections to the object manager.

+All other python flight software will run on the pi in different processes.
+Each of these will create a uavlink connection over a socket to the uavlinkserver in the proxy.
+Each will create an object manager to use that connection.